Xunnamius/project-utils/README.md

-For monorepos, the semantic-release plugin enforces cross-dependency version coherence and topological ordering during the release cycle. **Installing this plugin is required when publishing monorepo packages using Projector**.
+For monorepos, the semantic-release plugin enforces cross-dependency version coherence and topological ordering during the release cycle. **Installing this plugin is required when publishing a monorepo's packages using Projector**.

 First, install the plugin: